edgeimpulse/workshop-silabs-thunderboard-sense-2/README.md

  * Train your machine learning model using Neural Networks (~15 min)
  * Validate your model (~5 min)
  * Deploy your model (~15 min)
+ * Going further: Adding your custom logic to the default firmware (~15 min)